EdwinRozario/gemstory/README.md

 # Gemstory
-Gemstory tells the story of gems in your project.
+Gemstory tells the history of gems in your project.
 Its a command line tool that will read the history of the Gemfile.lock and project the output in terminal.

 ## Installation

-    $ gem install gemstory --pre
+    $ gem install gemstory

 ## Usage

 Run `gemstory` in your project root folder.
+This will return the history of Gem upgrades of the project.

-### Options
+#### Options

-A single gem name can be passed as an option
+A single Gem name can be passed as an option.
+This will return details information about the Gem history, commits and authors.

 `gemstory rails`

-Or multiple gems can be passed as options
+Or multiple Gems can be passed as options so that history can be compared.

 `gemstory rails thin`